International Travel and the Recent Executive Order

 Additional Information & Resources

-Please be aware that there may be future changes to interpretation and/or implementation of this Executive Order.
-You can follow any changes on the government websites listed below.
+There may be future changes to interpretation and/or implementation of the revised Executive Order.
+You can follow any changes on the websites listed below: